-The project develops the 21st century procedures needed for achieving designs that are safe, sustainable, and economical under extreme winds and coastal inundation, consistent with priorities described in the new Measurement Science R&D Roadmap for Windstorm and Coastal Inundation Impact Reduction (NIST 2014).
+The project develops next-generation procedures for achieving designs that are safe, sustainable, and economical under extreme winds and coastal inundation, consistent with priorities described in the Measurement Science R&D Roadmap for Windstorm and Coastal Inundation Impact Reduction (NIST 2014).
 It supports these procedures with novel tools for accurate characterization of wind and coastal flood hazards, aerodynamic loading, and structural response to these effects.
 These tools include modern probabilistic and statistical methods, efficient extreme wind effects estimation methods and Computational Wind Engineering methods applicable to bluff body aerodynamics calculations, supported by aerodynamics testing in the newly developed NIST civil engineering wind tunnel.

-Objective: To develop next-generation methods and tools to better characterize wind and coastal inundation hazards and associated loads, and response of structures to extreme winds, including tornadoes, thus enabling performance-based standards for designing structures to resist extreme winds and coastal inundation.
+Objective - To develop next-generation methods and tools to better characterize wind and coastal inundation hazards and associated loads, and response of structures to extreme winds, including tornadoes, thus enabling performance-based standards for designing structures that resist extreme winds and coastal inundation.

 Tools for accurate characterization of tornado hazards (extreme wind speeds and wind-borne debris impacts) and development of tornado hazard maps, as well as methodology for performance-based tornado-resilient design of conventional buildings subject to tornado hazards will be developed.
 In addition, tools/methodologies for characterizing the design hazard associated with coastal inundation (hurricane storm surge, flooding, and tsunamis) will be developed.